-OBJECTIVE: To examine facility-level rates of all-cause, unplanned hospital readmissions for 30 days following discharge from inpatient rehabilitation facilities (IRFs).
+OBJECTIVE: To examine facility-level rates of all-cause, unplanned hospital readmissions for 30 days after discharge from inpatient rehabilitation facilities (IRFs).

 INTERVENTIONS: Not applicable.

-MAIN OUTCOME MEASURE: The outcome is all-cause, unplanned hospital readmission rates for IRFs.
+MAIN OUTCOME MEASURES: The outcome is all-cause, unplanned hospital readmission rates for IRFs.
 We adapted previous risk-adjustment and statistical approaches used for acute care hospitals to develop a hierarchical logistic regression model that estimates a risk-standardized readmission rate for each IRF.
-The IRF risk-adjustment model takes into account patient demographics, hospital diagnoses and procedure codes, function at IRF admission, comorbidities, and prior hospital utilization.
-We produced distributions of observed and risk-standardized readmission rates and estimated confidence intervals to make statistical comparisons relative to the national average.
+The IRF risk-adjustment model takes into account patient demographic characteristics, hospital diagnoses and procedure codes, function at IRF admission, comorbidities, and prior hospital utilization.
+We presented national distributions of observed and risk-standardized readmission rates and estimated confidence intervals to make statistical comparisons relative to the national mean.
 We also analyzed the number of days from IRF discharge until hospital readmission.

-RESULTS: The national observed hospital readmission rate by 30 days post-IRF discharge was 13.1%.
-The mean IRF unadjusted readmission rate was 12.4% (SD = 3.5%) and the mean risk-standardized rate was 13.1% (SD = 0.8%).
-The C-statistic for our risk-adjustment model was 0.70.
-Nearly three-quarters (73.4%) of IRFs had readmission rates that were significantly different from average.
-The mean number of days to readmission was 13.0 (SD = 8.6) days and varied by rehabilitation diagnosis.
+RESULTS: The national observed hospital readmission rate by 30 days postdischarge from IRFs was 13.1%.
+The mean unadjusted readmission rate for IRFs was 12.4%±3.5%, and the mean risk-standardized readmission rate was 13.1%±0.8%.
+The C-statistic for our risk-adjustment model was .70.
+Nearly three-quarters of IRFs (73.4%) had readmission rates that were significantly different from the mean.
+The mean number of days to readmission was 13.0±8.6 days and varied by rehabilitation diagnosis.

-CONCLUSIONS: Our results demonstrate the ability to assess IRFs' post-discharge hospital readmission rates and the ability to discriminate between IRFs with higher- and lower-than-average hospital readmission rates.
+CONCLUSIONS: Our results demonstrate the ability to assess 30-day, all-cause hospital readmission rates postdischarge from IRFs and the ability to discriminate between IRFs with higher- and lower-than-average hospital readmission rates.